-Courses Title Responsible Business: Sustainability , Compliance and Control Issues (AAU) (L3028) Typ Lecture Hrs/wk 5 CP 5 Module Responsible NN Admission Requirements None Recommended Previous none Knowledge Educational Objectives After taking part successfully, students have reached the following learning results Professional Competence Knowledge Knowledge LEARNING OBJECTIVES KNOWLEDGE The objective is that the student after the module po ssesses the necessary knowledg je on: contextualizing, reviewing and justifing the ro ole of (1) social responsibility; (2 ) compliance; (3) and ma nagement control organizations that operate across the world.
+Courses Title Responsible Business: Sustainability , Compliance and Control Issues (AAU) (L3028) Typ Lecture Hrs/wk 5 CP 5 Module Responsible NN Admission Requirements None Recommended Previous none Knowledge Educational Objectives After taking part successfully, students have reached the following learning results Professional Competence Knowledge LEARNING OBJECTIVES KNOWLEDGE The objective is that the student after the module po ssesses the necessary knowledg je on: contextualizing, reviewing and justifing the ro ole of (1) social responsibility; (2) compliance; (3) and ma nagement control organizations that operate across the world.
 5 synthesizing and exemplifying the similarities and differences in the way cor porations deal with the te nsions generated the need for being competitive at all costs and the need for being sustainable.
-SKILLS SKILLS The objective is that the student after the module possesses the necessary skills in: selecting and applying appropriate management control techniques and evaluate the information challenges a opportunities they offer to organizations operating in a dynamic global context. critically addressing global business responsibility issues through competent, context-specific communication skills. applying appropriate theoretical concepts to situations and cases that characterize global businesses, and synthesiz arguments for justifying or critiquing companies' activities and regulations.
-COMPETENCES The objective is that the student after the module possesses the necessary competency in: demonstrating an application of knowledge and different forms of reasoning to analyse issues currently being experience by multinational companies with regard to issues related to (1) social responsibility; (2) compliance; (3) and manageme control. • - ritically according the management central shallow the focad by global comparations with regard to construct a and maintainin critically assessing the management control challeng reputation that can reflect responsible involvement v ig and maintaining o societar dynamics.
+SKILLS The objective is that the student after the module po ssesses the necessary skills in: The objective is that the state in the module possesses the necessary skins in. selecting and applying appropriate management control techniques and evaluate the information challenges ar opportunities they offer to organizations operating in a dynamic global context. critically addressing global business responsibility issues through competent, context-specific communication skills. applying appropriate theoretical concepts to situations and cases that characterize global businesses, and synthesiz arguments for justifying or critiquing companies' activities and regulations.
+COMPETENCES The objective is that the student after the module po ssesses the necessary competer ncy in: demonstrating an application of knowledge and different forms of reasoning to analyse issues currently being experience by multinational companies with regard to issues related to (1) social responsibility; (2) compliance; (3) and manageme control. ritically according the management central shallow the focad by global comparations with regard to construct a and maintainin critically assessing the management control challeng reputation that can reflect responsible involvement v ig and maintaining o societar dynamics.
 Skills Personal Competence Social Competence Autonomy ndependent Study Time 80, Study Time in Lecture 7 0 Credit points 5 Course achievement Written elaboration Examination at Aalborg University scale A set on a set for the Global Technology and Innovation Management & E a hun a na a sua blas.
 Ca a bla lla tha Enhancement of During the Control of Englisher and an (AA)